nmakarov/better/README.md

 ## $.better.download

-Trick the browser to download anything prepared by javascript or even a table
+Trick the browser to display a download dialog so anything prepared by javascript or any table contents will be downloaded by a user (even images!)

-Two ways to use it:
+### Two ways to use it:

--	as a selector function:
+-	As a selector function.
+	This snippet will let all visible rows (display != none) to be saved as .csv

 	~~~ javascript
 		<table>